faetools/go-notion/README.md

 ## About

-This repository contains an [OpenAPI definition](api/openapi.yaml) of Notion's API based on [their documentation](https://developers.notion.com/).
+This repository contains an [OpenAPI definition](api/openapi.yaml) of Notion's API based on [their documentation](https://developers.notion.com/) as well as a go library to use the API.

-Faetools uses a code generator to generate go code based on that OpenAPI.

 ## Usage